abishek-baskaran/Worldquant-Submissions/README.md

-The repository contains the assignments submitted during my **MSCFE** program.
+The repository contains the assignments submitted during my **MSc in Financial Engineering** program.